 \section{Conclusion}

 This study demonstrates the ability of ML algorithms to identify trends in SN data despite limited photometric information.
-When training the ML on SNe Ic-BL we see the model struggle to effectively generalise to unseen data, especially in the balanced 50-50 training case.
-Adjusting the training dataset to the 70-30 split between SN Ic-BL and non SNe Ic-BL showed an improvement in generalisation.
-Exposing the model to more non SN Ic-BL examples seems to help refine the classification criteria, thus reducing the rate of FPs.
-This however comes at a cost as the model misses a larger number of true SNe Ic-BL, resulting in a lower recall score.
+When training the ML on SNe Ic-BL, we observed that the model struggles to effectively generalise to unseen data, especially in the balanced 50-50 training case.
+Adjusting the training dataset to the 70-30 split between SNe Ic-BL and non-SNe Ic-BL showed an improvement in generalisation.
+Exposing the model to more non-SN Ic-BL examples seems to help refine the classification criteria, thus reducing the rate of FPs.
+This, however, comes at a cost, as the model misses a larger number of true SNe Ic-BL, resulting in a lower recall score.

-In contrast, the SN Ia dataset performs the best in the 50-50 training dataset distribution although the scores drop slightly for the 70-30 model run.
+In contrast, the SN Ia dataset performs best in the 50-50 training dataset distribution, though the scores dropped only slightly in the 70-30 model run.
 That being said, the model still performs decently well and generalises satisfactorily to unseen data in both cases.
-The greater abundance and the availability of better quality photometric data of SNe Ia allows the model to recognise better patterns and underlying distributions within the data, leading to the model to perform well in the training and generalise well to the real-life dataset scenario.
+The greater abundance and the availability of better quality photometric data of SNe Ia allow the model to recognise better patterns and underlying distributions within the data, leading the model to perform well in the training and generalise well to the real-life dataset scenario.